-The purpose of the Strategic Planning Committee, as stated in its charter, is to assist our Board and the Chief Executive Officer in their oversight of our long-term strategy development and implementation.
+The purpose of the Strategic Planning Committee, as stated in its charter, is to assist our Board and the Chief Executive Officers in their oversight of our long-term strategy development and implementation.
 In fulfilling this role, from time to time, the Strategic Planning Committee reviews with management the key issues, options and external developments impacting the our strategy.
 In addition, the committee monitors enterprise risks that may affect us and assists management in addressing such risks in our strategic plan.

-During the fiscal year ended January 31, 2015, the Strategic Planning Committee did not meet.
+During fiscal 2017, the Strategic Planning Committee met three times.
 The Strategic Planning Committee currently consists of Messrs.
-Mitcham, Capps, Lewis, Blum (Chairman) and Albers.
+Capps and Albers (Chairman) with Mr. Malden participating.